gnovakowski/Lab_5_Final/README.md

 * A Functionality - Add another level of complexity to pong game, ie add score display to LCD.

 ### Implementation
+In the implementation of this lab functionality, I created my own Xilinix ISE project with the `.video` library provided by Digilint for the VmodTFT peripheral.
+The most difficult part of this process was the instantiation of the two separate IP cores that needed to be part of the design.
+These cores were provided in the `ipcore_dir` folder located in the project directory of my Lab 5 project.
+After figuring out the code, I was able to modify the `TFTCtl` file to allow writing on the screen in blue.

 #### Grades:
 * Prelab - On time